Eurrhyparodes sculdus

-Eurrhyparodes sculdus is a moth in the family Crambidae.
+Eurrhyparodes sculdus is a species of moth in the family Crambidae.
 It was described by Harrison Gray Dyar Jr. in 1914.
 It is found in Panama.

+Description

 The wingspan is about 12 mm.
 The forewings are dark brown with a purplish lustre.
 The inner line is straight, dark and obscure.
 The outer line has two teeth, relieved by narrow straw-coloured patches before the teeth and following most of the line outwardly.
 The base of the hindwings is pale whitish, tinged with straw colour.